 Financial markets are flooded with investment products that entice investors with the promise of guaranteed returns on their investments over a certain period.
 Among these, exchange-traded funds (ETFs) and exchange-traded notes (ETNs) have been the popular means of growing investment portfolios.

 Each of them has unique trading properties and pays returns based on the performance of the financial markets.
 ETNs are more like bonds in function, while ETFs behave like stocks.
 So, if you are thinking of investing in the financial markets but are unsure about making the right choice, look no further than this article.
+You can learn more about ETFs, ETNs in this article & can also know more about forex brokers from our post.

 What are Exchange-Traded Notes (ETNs)